 The annual Career, College and Job Fair provides opportunities for students and community members to meet employers and college representatives.
-This event, usually presented in April, provides a venue for businesses to recruit potential employees and disseminate company information to the job seeker.
-The event also familiarizes the high school students and transfer students with college information and resources.
+This event, usually presented in the spring semester, provides a venue for businesses to recruit potential employees and disseminate company information to the job seeker.
+The event also familiarizes high school students and transfer students with college information and resources.